 Customers and Scheme Members must follow the processes set out in the Code for the resolution of a customer complaint, before a customer can take the complaint to TDR.

 The Terms of Reference (ToR) for the Telecommunications Dispute Resolution (TDR) Scheme is the document that sets out how the TDR Scheme works.
-It applies to the telecommunications companies that have joined the Scheme, the Governing Council, and the Scheme Agent managing the scheme, FairWay Resolution Limited.
+It applies to the telecommunications companies that have joined the Scheme, the Governing Council, and the Scheme Agent managing the scheme, FairWay Resolution Limited (Fair Way).
 You will need Adobe Reader to read the downloaded file.
 This is free software available from the Adobe website.